Lipton: Origins

-In 1871, Thomas Lipton (1848–1931) of Glasgow, Scotland, used his small savings to open a shop; by the 1880s the business had grown to more than 200.
+In 1871, Thomas Lipton (1848–1931) of Glasgow, Scotland, used his small savings to open a shop; by the 1880s the business had grown to more than 200 stores.
 In 1929, the Lipton grocery retail business was one of the companies that merged with Home and Colonial Stores, Maypole Dairy Company, Vyes & Boroughs, Templetons and Galbraiths & Pearks to form a food group with more than 3,000 shops.
 The group traded in the High Street under various names, but was registered on the UK stock market as Allied Suppliers; Allied Stores was originally formed in 1929 to act as the group's purchasing arm.
 Lipton's became a supermarket chain focused on small towns.
 Allied was acquired by Argyll Foods in 1982; the supermarket business was rebranded as Presto during the 1980s.